oaflindberg/Vinyl-World/README.md

 Assignment in Design Class at Yrgo to create a responsive landing page for an optional product using Figma for design system and prototyping, and HTML + CSS when developing.

-Hello, Vinyl World - a vinyl pressing factory on Ringön, Sweden.
+Vinyl World - a vinyl pressing factory on Ringön, Sweden.

 https://vinylworld.netlify.com/